Everyone is welcome at St. George on Yonge where God opens to you the unexpected!

 If you are driving, you can park in the parking garage, which you access by the driveway off of Churchill Ave.
 Once you have parked, you can take either the stairs or the elevator to level 1, where our worship space is located.

-For the 10:30 am service, ushers will be at the entrance to our worship space to greet you and welcome you to St. George on Yonge.
-They will give you a copy of our weekly announcements and, if you wish, a printed copy of the service leaflet.
+For the 10:00 am service, ushers will be at the entrance to our worship space to greet you and welcome you to St. George on Yonge.
+They will give you a printed copy of the service leaflet if you wish.
+All the words to the service are projected on a screen.

 Sit where you would like